atka66/ssd-remaster/README.md

 * [✔] Remaster Railgun sprites
 * [✔] Consider using 3D model for MovingPlatform actors along with sprite
 * [ ] New texture for MovingPlatform 3D model
+* [ ] Some map features should be moved to common scripts (e.g. welcome message, end-of-act scoring).
+This applies also for bonus levels.
+* [ ] Show hits count for target-based boss levels (maps with even number between 1-30).

 ## Suggested editing tools